DTUWindEnergy/ServosAndUtilities/README.md

 ## Dependencies

 The project depends on the [Basic DTU Wind Energy controller](https://github.com/DTUWindEnergy/BasicDTUController) because a file is shared between the projects.
-The Visual Studio projects support the dependencies at the condition that the ServoAndUtilities and the BasicDTUController repositories are located in the same folder.
+Both the Visual Studio projects and the Unix Makefile do support these dependencies, at the condition that the ServoAndUtilities and the BasicDTUController repositories are located in the same folder.
+In addition, the UNIX makefile assume that, before its execution, the BasicDTUController has been already compiled with a compatible compiler.

 ## License